Drys Suits Don't Make You Bulletproof

 - “Greatest investment I’ve ever made!”

-We’ve written a number of safety articles for the e-News, and called out some of the more relevant ones on this page’s Related Articles section.
+We’ve written a number of safety articles, and called out some of the more relevant ones on this page’s Related Articles section.
 Take a look at them for good advice on all the other safety considerations a wise boater adopts.
 These articles and others stress the broad range of considerations you’ll be wise to consider.
 They’ll help keep you and your boating companions safe when you venture out on the water, no matter what the season.

 Boat Often & Boat Safe,

 Gary Lepak gave this feedback on the article:

 Just read your comments on dry suits.
 I’ve had a Kokatat GoreTex suit for 7 years and have to agree with you that they can lead to overconfidence.
 I’ve used mine for windsurfing, kitesurfing and kayaking in the Strait of Juan de Fuca in Washington.
 Many people seem to not realize that if you are floating in the water the pressure will compress whatever clothing you have under it and decrease the insulation value a lot compared to when you are out of the water.

 I’ve been in club paddles in 60°F air and 48°F water with people wearing t-shirts under their dry suits and had to explain this to them.
 Perhaps everyone should float around in their dry suit in the cold water for awhile to experience this firsthand.
 I find that a dry suit is great if you are mostly out of the water, and perhaps might be in the water for a few minutes.
 But in situations that might put you in the water for a half an hour or more, a wetsuit is safer.
 Of course, a wetsuit under a dry suit can’t be beat as the dry suit is better at warding off the wind chill effect.
 I always wear polar fleece under my dry suit.